AM-Al-Akib/AAE1001-Group-9/README.md

 Beyond diplomatic considerations, the aviation industry grapples with physical obstacles that impact flight paths.
 These include formidable barriers such as high terrains, ranging from hills to mountains, areas afflicted by adverse weather conditions, and even towering skyscrapers that can impose constraints on an aircraft's mobility during takeoff and landing.

-The crux of this project lies in the pursuit of identifying the most efficient pathway for a flight, navigating through a maze of real-world challenges.
+The crux of this project lies in the pursuit of identifying the most efficient pathway for a flight navigating through a maze of real-world challenges.
 Leveraging cutting-edge technologies and methodologies, we aim to optimize flight paths under diverse circumstances, ensuring a harmonious blend of safety, cost-effectiveness, and passenger convenience.

 ## Theory of Path Planning Algorithm
   Navigating through path planning constitutes a pivotal challenge in robotics research, with its solutions proving instrumental across diverse fields.
-The application of path planning spans from guiding robots towards specific objectives, involving tasks as straightforward as trajectory planning to the intricacies of selecting a well-suited sequence of actions.
+The application of path planning spans from guiding robots towards specific objectives involving tasks as straightforward as trajectory planning to the intricacies of selecting a well-suited sequence of actions.
 The implementation of apt algorithms plays a key role, enabling the broad applicability of path planning in both partially known and unknown structured environments.

 Local path planning, a significant facet, involves the generation of paths by assimilating data from sensors while the robot is in motion.
 This dynamic process empowers the robot to adapt and generate new paths based on real-time environmental data, enhancing its practical utility.
 In essence, local path planning ensures adaptability in navigating through changing surroundings.

-Four paramount trade-off criteria are essential considerations in any path planning algorithm.
-Optimization, completeness, precision, and execution time stand as key pillars shaping the efficacy of a path planning approach [1].
-Striking a balance among these criteria is crucial for developing path planning solutions that are not only effective but also efficient in real-world applications.
+Four paramount trade-off criteria are essential considerations in any path-planning algorithm.
+Optimization, completeness, precision, and execution time stand as key pillars shaping the efficacy of a path-planning approach [1].
+Striking a balance among these criteria is crucial for developing path-planning solutions that are not only effective but also efficient in real-world applications.

 ## Project Video

 [![IMAGE ALT TEXT HERE]()

 ## Task 1
-???
+**Goal**: To find an appropriate aircraft model that can achieve minimum cost for each given scenario.
+**Methodology**:
+For the first task, for three different scenarios, we need to find the most cost-effective aircraft.
+To solve this task, first, we changed the codes of the borders of the cost-intensive areas to match them with our scenarios.
+Then we added the conditions of the three scenarios provided and that of the aircraft in our code.
+After that, we added a calculating system in our code so that it could automatically calculate how much cost each aircraft would have by analyzing all the data we provided.

+This is the most efficient flight plan that our group has formulated.

 ## Task 2
 ### Goal
-To design a new jet stream area which reduce cost by 5%
+To design a new jet stream area which reduces cost by 5%

 ### Background
-The jet stream refers to a narrow and high-altitude air current in the atmosphere, where aircraft will consume less time and fuel whe crusing.
-It is characterized by high wind speeds and mainly formed due to temperature and pressure differences in the atmosphere.
+The jet stream refers to a narrow and high-altitude air current in the atmosphere, where aircraft will consume less time and fuel while cruising.
+It is characterized by high wind speeds and is mainly formed due to temperature and pressure differences in the atmosphere.

 ![image](https://github.com/AM-Al-Akib/AAE1001-Group-9/assets/149348069/2c6b234c-0052-4c29-88b9-1a68ca1a8570)

 ### Methodology
-With the scenario same as Task 1 as the background, we need to find the specific area to set the jet stream where the cost of flight cab reduced by 5%。 The specific area is also required to span across the map laterally and span 5-unit length vertically.
+With the scenario same as Task 1 as the background, we need to find the specific area to set the jet stream where the cost of flight cab is reduced by 5%。 The specific area is also required to span across the map laterally and span a 5-unit length vertically.

 ### Coding section

 ![螢幕截圖 2023-12-02 下午1 56 24](https://github.com/AM-Al-Akib/AAE1001-Group-9/assets/149348069/c912c74d-693a-4e57-b7d3-2392c5bc9c80)

-This is the part we have added the jet stream area.
-We have set a range and choose the best area for jet stream base on the best value.
+This is the part where we have added the jet stream area.
+We have set a range and chosen the best area for the jet stream based on the best value.

 ### Results